beritbarthelmes/theory-discourse-analysis/README.md

 # Quantifying Knowledge Accumulation in Scientific Psychology
-Master’s Thesis — University of Zurich (2023)
+Master’s Thesis — University of Zurich (2024)
-Authors: Berit T. Barthelmes & Vencislav (Ven) Popov
+Authors: Berit T. Barthelmes & Vencislav Popov

 A semi-automated, transparent pipeline for examining how psychological theories are discussed in the scientific literature.
 Note: This pipeline analyzes discourse patterns, not theoretical correctness.